the-sett/elm-syntax-dsl/README.md

 Provides a DSL that makes it simpler to write code in Elm that generates Elm code; simpler than `stil4m/elm-syntax` on which this DSL is based.

+Provides a pretty printer that prints out the abstract syntax tree constructed using the DSL as Elm source code, in a way that aims to be compatible with `elm-format`.

 ## Simpler code generation as a DSL.

 `stil4m/elm-syntax` uses a lot of records to capture parameters, and also wraps parts of the